 - Get earplugs.
 Again, just enough to take off the edge.

 - Try to sing Led Zepplin’s Immigrant Song so it sounds like your baby is taking the “AHhhaahhhhaaa” part.

-- Bounce on an exercise ball and watch tv while your baby is strapped to your chest in a carrier.
+- Bounce on an exercise ball and watch tv while your baby is strapped to your chest in a baby carrier.
 You may as well whittle your ass off while you lose your mind.

-- Find a slightly deaf relative to just hold the baby while you sit outside and cry.
+- Find a slightly deaf relative to hold the baby while you sit outside and cry.

-- Write a nasty email to your spouse (or Gwyneth Paltrow) telling them how much you hate them and how you want to smother them in their sleep.
+- Write a nasty email to your spouse (or Gwyneth Paltrow) telling them how much you hate them and want to smother them in their sleep.
 Then don’t send it.
 No point in burning that bridge.

 - Go for a walk with the baby strapped to you somewhere noisy.
 Babies love it when they are steeped in chaos and your exhaustion.
 An outdoor market, a busy street, or a college bar should do the trick – you get the gist.

 - Make the “Aum” sound that Buddhist Monks do repeatedly while holding your baby upright on your chest.
 My Father-in-Law has perfected this sound and put every baby he held out like a light.
 He seriously should be rented out to new parents.

 - Tell your baby your worst secrets ever.
 Who the hell are they going to tell?

 - Cry along with them and see who can outlast the other like a Boo Hoo showdown.